gpii-ops/gpii-infra/shared/charts/backup-exporter/README.md

 # backup-exporter

-backup-exporter is an AWS and GCP volume backup utility.
+backup-exporter is an GCP volume backup utility.
-Check out more at [project homepage](https://github.com/miracle2k/k8s-snapshots).

 ## TL;DR;